L-A-N-E/Edge-TimerTrack/README-en.md

 <h3>TimeTracker :2nd_place_medal:</h3>
 <p>
-The TimeTracker is a crucial component of the TRACER project, acting as a prototype for future improvements and expansions.
+The TimeTracker is a crucial component of the TRacer project, acting as a prototype for future improvements and expansions.
 This device is designed to record and calculate the travel time of a car between two points.
 Using a Real-Time Clock (RTC) and input buttons, the TimeTracker accurately measures the elapsed time between button presses, which represent the car passing through two checkpoints.